-This page is for the VEX Robotics class/club combo.
-VEX Tournament Robotics is a class where students research, build, and test robots to compete in tournaments.
-Students meet in class, and also after school as a club on Mondays from 4:00 to 4:45.
+This page is for the Robotics class/club combo.
+Robotics is a class where students research, build, and test robots to compete in VEX tournaments.
+Students meet in class, and also after school as a club on Mondays and Thursdays from 4:00 to 4:45.
 Students who wish to take part in the club must be part of the class, and vice versa.
-On Thursdays students may attend an optional extra build day from 4:00 to 4:45.

 The class/club is student driven, with students researching strategies and ideas, building their robots, and learning through trial and error.
 Students practice problem solving skills as they get their robots competition ready.
 Students learn to take charge of their education and develop life long learning skills, with guidance and assistance from their teacher.
 Interested students can contact the office and fill out an application to be considered.